powsybl/powsybl-open-rao/docs/parameters.md

   - **MAX_MIN_RELATIVE_MARGIN_IN_AMPERE**: same as MAX_MIN_MARGIN_IN_AMPERE, but the margins will be relative (divided by the absolute sum of PTDFs) when they are positive.

-#### forbid-cost-increase
-- **Expected value**: true/false
-- **Default value**: false
-- **Usage**: if this parameter is set to true, OpenRAO will post-check the results after optimisation.
-If the value of the objective function is worse after optimisation than before optimisation, then it will return the initial solution (i.e. no PRA and no CRA applied).
-  This can happen for example if the preventive RAO decreases the margin on a curative CNEC, which cannot be reverted during curative RAO.
-  If this parameter is set to false, OpenRAO will return the real result of optimisation, which has a worse result than the initial situation.

 #### preventive-stop-criterion
 - **Expected value**: one of the following:
   - "MIN_OBJECTIVE"